B-Meister/B-Meister/README.md

 - As a history and policy nerd, I am always looking for new ways to understand why society does what it does
 - I love data analysis and creating visualizations, so if there is data you find interesting to play with, feel free to send it my way.
 - Love all kinds of games from board games to video games to card games.
-The mechanics behind how each game works is what drives entertainment!
+The mechanics behind how each game works is what drives entertainment fads
+- Currently looking to begin my career as a Data Scientist - available for hire!

 Skills -
 SQL, Python, Docker, Flask, Data Visualization, Agile Leadership, Agile & Waterfall Methodologies,